 All experienced AR shooters know that the best spare parts kit for an AR-15 rifle is a spare complete bolt carrier assembly!

-NOTE-We offer both “semi-auto” and “full-auto” carriers.
-The only difference between the two are the carrier weight and external profile.
+NOTE- The only difference between “semi-auto” and “full-auto” carriers are the carrier weight and external profile.
 The “full-auto” carrier is slightly heavier to provide more mass and lower cyclic rate that can benefit carbine length and shorter gas systems, short barreled/suppressed rifles and machineguns.
 The “semi-auto” carrier is slightly lighter to provide the least amount of recoil impulse for rifle length gas systems and it’s design makes reinstalling the firing pin easier after cleaning.

 Both carrier types are considered completely interchangeable and there are no restrictions on the ownership of a “full auto” carrier group in a semi automatic rifle.